History of Kerala: The Kerala school of astronomy and mathematics

-Era of European Influences
+European trade and influences

 The maritime spice trade monopoly in the Indian Ocean stayed with the Arabs during the High and Late Middle Ages.
 However, the dominance of Middle East traders was challenged in the European Age of Discovery.
 After Vasco Da Gama's arrival in Kappad Kozhikode in 1498, the Portuguese began to dominate eastern shipping, and the spice-trade in particular.
 Following the discovery of sea route from Europe to Malabar in 1498, the Portuguese began to expand their influence between Ormus and the Malabar Coast and south to Ceylon.

 Portuguese trade and influences

 Vasco da Gama was sent by the King of Portugal Dom Manuel I and landed at Kozhikode in 1497–1499.
 The Samoothiri Maharaja of Kozhikode permitted the Portuguese to trade with his subjects.
 Their trade in Kozhikode prospered with the establishment of a factory and fort in his territory.
 However, Portuguese attacks on Arab properties in his jurisdiction provoked the Samoothiri and finally led to conflict.
 The ruler of the Kingdom of Tanur, who was a vassal to the Zamorin of Calicut, sided with the Portuguese, against his overlord at Kozhikode.
 As a result, the Kingdom of Tanur (Vettathunadu) became one of the earliest Portuguese Colonies in India.
 The ruler of Tanur also sided with Cochin.
 Many of the members of the royal family of Cochin in 16th and 17th centuries were selected from Vettom.
 However, the Tanur forces under the king fought for the Zamorin of Calicut in the Battle of Cochin (1504).
 However, the allegiance of the Mappila merchants in Tanur region still stayed under the Zamorin of Calicut.